tiangolo/uvicorn-gunicorn-starlette-docker/README.md

     return JSONResponse({"message": "Hello World!"})
 ```

-In this case `api` would be the variable with the "ASGI application".
+In this case `api` would be the variable with the Starlette application.
 You could set it like:

 ```bash
 docker run -d -p 80:80 -e VARIABLE_NAME="api" myimage